Daniel Kerr: Personal life

 In May 2009, Kerr became engaged to his girlfriend of nearly two years, Natasha Pozo.
-They were married at Aquinas College, Salter Point in January 2010.
-In 2011, they welcomed their first child, a daughter.
+They were married at Aquinas College, Perth in January 2010.
+In 2011, they had their first child, a daughter.
 They had their second child, another daughter, in 2012.
 In January 2014, it was announced that Kerr and Pozo had separated.
 They are now divorced.

-In 2017 Kerr and partner Michelle McAtackney welcomed their first child together.
+In 2017 Kerr and partner Michelle McAtackney had their first child together.
 This is the first child for McAtackney and third for Kerr.

-Off-field controversies
+Off-field controversies and convictions

+Assaults

 In September 2002, Kerr was involved in a brawl with teammate Ben Cousins at a Perth nightclub during the club's end of season celebrations.
 Later the same night, after Cousins had previously punched Kerr in the face, Kerr then pushed Cousins down a flight of stairs, breaking his arm.

+In January 2007, Kerr and his father were charged with assault following a party in Perth.
+Kerr is understood to have been at a farewell party for his sister's friend in Attadale before trouble erupted shortly after midnight.
+An 18-year-old man suffered a broken nose and broken tooth.
+Kerr was charged with two counts of assault occasioning bodily harm.
+He pleaded guilty to assault occasioning bodily harm and was fined $2000 over the attack.
+His father was also fined after being found guilty of assault.